Early Churches in Hillsdale

 The members of Trinity German Lutheran Church first met in 1847 in a log cabin.
 By 1854 they were formally organized and built their church on Griswold Street.
 Their school was located in an upstairs room of the parsonage, with lessons in German from Monday through Thursdays.
 The students went to Dutch Hill School, conveniently located next to the church, on Fridays, where they spoke English.
 When the Hillsdale Community Schools closed Lake View School, which replaced Dutch Hill School, Trinity Lutheran Church purchased the building.
 It's now a community center called Luther Hall.

-JoAnne P. Miller
+Carol A. Lackey and JoAnne P. Miller